...

 Of course, not out loud, but this comes as an adrenaline injection.

-Hey, almost-64-year-old-me passes at least 10 years younger runners all the time.
+Hey, almost 64-year-old-me always passes runners at least 10 years younger.

 Running is not just a physical activity for me.